martinezynwa/spotifyNewReleases/README.md

 - [x] separate API calls for songs/albums with more details for this page
 - [x] option to list songs
 - [x] show song details - number/artists/name/duration
+### 0.12
+- [x] single button for toggling visibility
 ### TBD

-- [ ] single button for toggling visibility
+# SEARCH PAGE
+### TBD
+- [ ] search form getting specific artist's releases in last 30 days

 # OTHERS
+### 0.12
+- [x] fix refresh on specific page redirecting to homepage
+- [x] refetch data on page after some action(add, edit)
+- [x] divide the services/controllers better, some are not where they should be
 ### TBD
+- [ ] notifications for everything(so far)
 - [ ] custom hook that handles loading screen during API calls
+- [ ] listing artists/groups should filter per user
-- [ ] divide the services/controllers better, some are not where they should be
+- [ ] deleting/editing should filter artists/groups per user